PlayboiCartiFein/linux-chrome/README.md

 Options:

 - `headless`: Run Chrome in headless mode (no GUI, perfect for servers)
+- `headless`: Run Chrome in headless mode (no GUI, perfect for servers)
 - `display`: Set process.env.DISPLAY to `:${opts.display}` for xvfb support
 - `proxy`: Proxy server settings
 - `dataDir`: Data dir, defaults to `/tmp/$RANDOM`